elpassion/DropColour-iOS/README.md

 # DropColour - open-source game for iOS

 Simple iOS project written in <a href="https://github.com/apple/swift">Swift 2.2</a> during several hackathons.
 DropColour is an arcade game in which you simply have to drag and drop one circle onto another of the same color.
-When you do that both circles will disappear from the screen with nice animation and a sound.
+When you do that both circles will disappear from the screen with nice animation and sound.
 The game has no time limit.

 [<img src="Images/app-store-logo.png" width="20%" height="20%"/>](https://t.co/5GlrejZSJe)